Middle East War in Bible Prophecy

 Middle East war: An Arab-Islamic Invasion

-The invasion is sometimes referred to as the Gog-Magog war since it is led by ‘Gog of the land of Magog, the prince of Rosh, Meshech and Tubal … from out of the far north ‘ (Ezek 38:2,15).
+The invasion is sometimes referred to as the Gog-Magog war since it is led by ‘Gog of the land of Magog, the prince of Rosh, Meshech and Tubal … from out of the far north ‘ (Ezekiel 38:2,15).
 Here, ‘Gog’ could be a specific people, or symbolic of anti-God forces.
 Where is the land of Magog?
 The historian Josephus claimed that Magog was the land of the nomadic Scythians, the region north and northeast of the Black Sea and east of the Caspian Sea.
 Today some identify this area with Russia, which is indeed to the ‘far north’ of Israel.
-Gomer and the house of Togarmah are also mentioned (Ezek 38:6).
+Gomer and the house of Togarmah are also mentioned (Ezekiel 38:6).

 Gomer was an Aryan group who conquered Armenia (essentially present-day Turkey) from their Ukrainian homeland, and Togarmah was the south-eastern part of Turkey near the Syrian border.
 Biblical maps confirm this and locate Magog, Meshech, Tubal and Gomer in Asia Minor or Turkey – again, all north of Israel.
-Turkey suggests Islamic forces, and this view is supported by the other nations involved (Ezek 38:5), namely Persia (Iran, now 99% Muslim), Ethiopia (Heb: Cush) and Libya (Heb: Put).
+Turkey suggests Islamic forces, and this view is supported by the other nations involved (Ezekiel 38:5), namely Persia (Iran, now 99% Muslim), Ethiopia (Heb: Cush) and Libya (Heb: Put).
 All this is pretty specific on location and seems to involve principally Arab-Islamic nations in the Middle East!

 Is Syria Involved?